norikra/norikra.github.io/index.md

 title: Norikra
 subtitle: Schema-less Stream Processing with SQL
 ---
-# Norikra - Schema-less Stream Processing with SQL
+# Schema-less Stream Processing with SQL
 Norikra is a open source server software provides "Stream Processing" with SQL, written in JRuby, runs on JVM, licensed under GPLv2.

 ### Schema-less event streams (called as 'target')